estafons/inh-ga-tabs/exps/GuitarSet/README.md

 python GuitarSetTest.py constants.ini . -plot --dataset {mix, mic} --train_mode {1Fret,2FretA,2FretB,3Fret}
 ```

-You will be able to hear each 60ms note instance excerpt and see a visualisation of its beta measurement simultaneously.
+You will be able to hear each 60ms note instance excerpt and see a visualisation of the corresponding beta measurement simultaneously.
 These outputs are stored at ```./get_a_glimpse``` dir.

 In order to plot guitar inharmonic irregularity, run: